msft-davidlee/az-blazor-wasm/README.md

 The information contained in this README.md file and any accompanying materials (including, but not limited to, scripts, sample codes, etc.) are provided "AS-IS" and "WITH ALL FAULTS."
 Any estimated pricing information is provided solely for demonstration purposes and does not represent final pricing and Microsoft assumes no liability arising from your use of the information.
 Microsoft makes NO GUARANTEES OR WARRANTIES OF ANY KIND, WHETHER EXPRESSED OR IMPLIED, in providing this information, including any pricing information.

 # Introduction
 This project demonstrates a Blazor WASM hosted on an Azure Storage Static Website with a backend API hosted as an HTTP triggered Azure Function.

+### Azure Function
+The Azure Function itself is running in .NET 5, and is using the isolated process.
+For more information on the difference, see: https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide.

 ## Architecture
 1. Azure B2C which provides a platform to sign up and authenticate users.
 If a user forgets his/her password, it is all taken care of by Azure B2C and we don't have do anything there.